 Sew the background squares to the top and bottom half-square triangle sections and sew the half-square triangle sections to the left and right sides of the four-patch.

-Sew the three sections together, and press the rows open or toward the center section.
+Finally Stitch all sections together and press the rows open or toward the center section.

 Hope you’re enjoying making all of these blocks!
 Thanks so much for stopping by…have a wonderful weekend!

 Love this!
 So fun how these blocks are coming together.

 I'm enjoying all of your star blocks.
 Love them all – especially the newest 'scrappy sawtooth star'.
 Thank you for posting these.